LLMs.txt for AI Code Generation Agents

 React hooks are the recommended way to use Fireproof in LLM code generation contexts.
 Here's how to use them:

-Just as applications store user data, agents and LLMs often need to manage conversation logs or metadata.
 Fireproof databases store data across sessions and can sync in real-time.
-Each database is identified by a string name, and you can have multiple databases per applicationāoften one per collaboration session.
+Each database is identified by a string name, and you can have multiple databases per applicationāoften one per collaboration session, as they are the unit of sharing.

 import { useFireproof } from "use-fireproof";